aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/spreadsheetml2003saveoptions/_index.md

 ### getLimitAsXls() {#getLimitAsXls--}

+<b>@deprecated.</b> Please use the 'limitAsXls' property instead.
 Limit as xls, the max row index is 65535 and the max column index is 255.

 ```javascript
 getLimitAsXls() : boolean;